3 Tips For Finding Luxury In Rest & Relaxation

 Make Some Vacay Friends:

 Whether you’re with friends, family, or by yourself don’t be afraid to meet new people and strike up a conversation with a stranger who is also staying at the hotel.
-The people I chatted with briefly by the pool, at the rooftop, and even walking down the street brought me so many moments of joy.
+The people I chatted with briefly by the pool, on the rooftop, and even walking down the street brought me so many moments of joy.
 Spending time with my co-workers walking down Melrose, shopping at the cannabis shop Cookies, and crashing a stranger’s birthday party on the beach (my first-ever bonfire) was an incredible experience and I made memories I’ll have forever.
-Put yourself out there and you never know who you may meet and the lasting impact of these impluse interactions.
+Put yourself out there and you never know who you may meet and the lasting impact of these impulse interactions.

-As Black women, we often need to remind ourselves of our value and that we deserve to enjoy life.
-Now.
-I hope this inspires you to book that trip, splurge on a nice hotel, or check out the restaurant that’s been on your bucket list forever.
-You deserve it, sis!

-As Black women, we often need to remind ourselves of our value and that we deserve to enjoy life.
+As Black women, we often need to remind ourselves of our values and that we deserve to enjoy life.
 Now.
 I hope this inspires you to book that trip, splurge on a nice hotel, or check out the restaurant that’s been on your bucket list forever.
 You deserve it, sis!